baumrasen/TcBuild/README.md

 # Build a Release

-The TcBuild nuget contains a MsBuild Task to perform all required transformations on your .dll and it produces a `.zip` file, in build output folder, which can be installed with Total Commander auto installer.
+The TcBuild.ficnar nuget contains a MsBuild Task to perform all required transformations on your .dll and it produces a `.zip` file, in build output folder, which can be installed with Total Commander auto installer.

 More infos: [Installation using Total Commander's integrated plugin installer](https://www.ghisler.ch/wiki/index.php/Plugin#Installation_using_Total_Commander.27s_integrated_plugin_installer)